 What’s the purpose of wETH?

-Ethereum’s native coin — ETH has been created before the implementation of ERC-20, that’s why it’s not compatible with that token format and can’t be directly exchanged for them.
+Ethereum’s native token ETH has been created before the implementation of ERC-20, that’s why it’s not compatible with that token format and can’t be directly converted into it.

 The token format of ERC-20 determines the rules of token releases on the Ethereum network.
-Some of the rules include a way to transfer tokens, a way to confirm transactions and and a way to let users access token information.
+Some of the rules include a way to transfer tokens, a way to confirm transactions, and a way to let users access token information.

 Before this format appeared, crypto exchanges had to create their own bridges between platforms for trading.
-Many projects are created Ethereum and have their own tokens, all tied to one format — ERC-20.
+Many projects created on Ethereum have their own tokens, all tied to one format — ERC-20.
 And now almost every centralized and decentralized exchange is built on exchanging tokens of this format.